 What is the time commitment?
 You can expect to spend 1-2 hours a week on ODJ-related activities.

 What happens during the group sessions?
 Sessions are 120 minutes long and happen twice per month.
-The first three sessions will be content-based, me teaching you tools, and we may decide to do an additional training session depending on the needs of the group, but the majority of the sessions will be devoted to coaching.
+The first three sessions will be content-based, us teaching you tools, and we may decide to do an additional training session depending on the needs of the group.
+The majority of the sessions will be devoted to coaching.
 Since people in the group are going through similar experiences, everyone learns from everyone else's coaching and group coaching in effect becomes individual coaching.